kairosity/mp4-lionize/testing.md

 ## Shopping Cart Dropdown not working on Chrome for mobile

-__Issue:__ Clicking the cart icon does not trigger the dropdown menu in Chrome on mobile devices, although it works perfectly on all other mobile devices.
+__Issue:__ Clicking the cart icon does not trigger the dropdown menu in Chrome on mobile devices, although it works perfectly on all other mobile browsers.

 __Fix:__ After a lot of searching online for a solution, I tried various fixes: